 US and Canada.
-His own quartet (or quintet) has performed at many events and at festivals including the last two summers at the Great Connecticut Traditional Jazz Festival in Moodus, CT.
-This group also plays as a dance band, most recently for the swing dance societies of Albany and Poughkeepsie, NY and at
+His own quartet (or quintet) performed at many events and at festivals including the last two summers at the Great Connecticut Traditional Jazz Festival in Moodus, CT.
+This group also played as a dance band, most recently for the swing dance societies of Albany and Poughkeepsie, NY and at

 the Falcon Ridge Folk Festival in Hillsdale, NY.
-He plays with two other swing dance bands at many important dance events around the country, Peter Daviss Lindy Hop Heaven and Jay Ungar and Molly Masons Swingology.
+He played with two other swing dance bands at many important dance events around the country, Peter Daviss Lindy Hop Heaven and Jay Ungar and Molly Masons Swingology.

-Germany with Grosz and pianist Keith Ingham, and Italy with Terry Waldo.
-He has performed frequently in France leading Trumpet Spectacular.
+Ecklund has toured Japan with Marty Grosz and Ralph Sutton, and Germany with Grosz and pianist Keith Ingham, and Italy with Terry Waldo.
+He performed frequently in France leading Trumpet Spectacular.
 This 7-piece band features Ecklund and three French trumpet players, Alain Bouchet, Boss Queraud and Irakli de Davrichewey, with a rhythm section led by pianist Pierre Calligaris.
 In late 1997, Ecklund toured the US and Canada with the Billie Holiday-style singer Madeleine Peyroux, opening shows for the pop singer Sarah McLachlan.

-Revivalists in Jazz, a book by the writer and jazz critic Chip Deffaa.
+Ecklund is the subject of a chapter in Traditionalists and Revivalists in Jazz, a book by the writer and jazz critic Chip Deffaa.
 He is the author of Louis Armstrong: Great Trumpet Solos, a book of transcriptions of Louiss most celebrated recorded solos published by Charles Colin, and Bix Beiderbecke: Great Cornet Solos for the same publisher.

 Other recordings inlude a collaboration with guitarist/singer Scott Foster titled The Potted Palm Orchestra in 2005.